ewine-project/UWB-localization/README.md

 ###### 8. Install scipy Python package:
 	(tf)$ pip install scipy   # Python 2.7
 	(tf)$ pip3 install scipy  # Python 3

+## Using the software

+### Building the models
+For NLoS classification and ranging error regression models need to be built respectively.

+**Note:** all scripts can be run only in a Python environment, where the Tensorflow is installed.
+If you installed Tensorflow using Virtualenv (as is presented in this tutorial), the selected **tf** virtual environment should be activated before running the scripts.

+##### Building the NLoS classification model:

+	# Inside the folder NLOSClassificationModel run scrip build_classification_model.py
+	(tf)$ python build_classification_model.py    # Python 2.7
+	(tf)$ python3 build_classification_model.py   # Python 3

+**Note**: The process of training the classification model takes around 15 minutes on an average computer.

+##### Building the ranging error regression model

+	# Inside the folder RangingErrorModel run script build_regression_model.py
+	(tf)$ python build_regression_model.py    # Python 2.7
+	(tf)$ python3 build_regression_model.py   # Python 3

+**Note**: The process of training the classification model takes around 1 hour on an average computer.

+### Running the localization scripts
+To run localization evaluation scripts using classification and error regression techniques to mitigate the effects of ranging errors, check the contents of the folder **evaluation**.

 ## Citation
 If you are using our data set in your research, citation of the following paper would be greatly appreciated.